What are cognitive distortions?

 All or nothing thinking can also be known as black and white thinking or polarized thinking.
 This form of thinking is when you think in extremes.
 I can either be successful or a failure.
 I can either be good at track or I suck at it.
 If I miss 1 day of the gym, I shouldn’t go at all because my diet is ruined.
 This type of thinking can be unhelpful because reality often exists in the grey area.

 Overgeneralizing is when you see a single event as a never-ending pattern of defeat.
-You are applying one experience you had from one event to another.
+This means you are applying one experience you had from one event to another.
 You get in line at the checkout and notice the line is longer and think you always pick the slowest line.
 You have a negative experience in a friendship and think you aren’t good at friendships at all.
 Words to be mindful of using that can be unhelpful and generalizing are: Always, never, everyone, nobody.

 When you are using mental filter, you are seeing things through a negative lens while ignoring the positives.
 You focus on a correction your boss says you need to make and ignore the positive feedback he also gave you.
 Focusing on all the negative things your partner has said in your relationship and filtering out all the thoughtful things your partner has done.
 By seeing things through a negative mental filter can increase depression and anxiety.